hussein-jafarinia/demo-repo2/README.md

 # Demo 2
 # transforming a normal directory to a git repo

+## Subheader

+Watch tutorial on Youtube.

+## Local Development

+1. open index.html in your browser.

 some text

 to transform it to a github repo: in vscode terminal -> git init